invalidusernamecalled/connect_wifi_terminal/README.md

 Batch Script to List and Connect to Wi-Fi Networks.

 > [!NOTE]
-> + this script may generates some working files in the location it is saved at.
+> + this script may generate some working files in the location it is saved at.
 > + it is therefore recommended to save the script in a a separate folder.

 #### Troubleshooting Section